 - For statutory and regulatory compliance

 In addition to this we may use your data for wealth screening, research and profiling.
-Philanthropy is vital to Evelina London to ensure it can continue to provide the best care for our young patients and undertake translational research which goes above and beyond to find cures to life-limiting conditions.
-Wealth screening, research and profiling are activities which enable Evelina London to achieve this as they allow us to gain a better understanding of how we should engage with you and tailor our communications more effectively and appropriately.
+Philanthropy is vital to Guy’s and St Thomas’ Charity to ensure we can continue to provide the best care for our patients and undertake translational research which goes above and beyond to find cures to life-limiting conditions.
+Wealth screening, research and profiling are activities which enable Guy’s and St Thomas’ Charity to achieve this as they allow us to gain a better understanding of how we should engage with you and tailor our communications more effectively and appropriately.
 This also helps us make informed decisions about our fundraising strategy and ensure our internal resources and investments are used as effectively as possible.
 Our objective is to ensure any approaches we make to you are respectful, professional and are based on evidence that you might be interested in our work, providing you with the best experience we can.
 Please read below for more information:

 Wealth Screening - is carried out by a trusted third-party supplier and entails using information such as your name, postcode and data on your existing relationship with us to identify whether it is appropriate to approach you about higher level giving.
 Wealth screening is a tool which helps us to better understand who to approach about fundraising and volunteering opportunities in an appropriate way and therefore generate funds cost-effectively.